Key Information

 Day 8

-Today sees us ride through a number of national parks and to our most southerly point on tour, where the mighty Danube acts as a natural border between Serbia and Romania.
+Today, we ride through several national parks as we reach the southernmost point of our tour, where the majestic Danube serves as a natural border between Serbia and Romania.

 Day 9